 - Worldwide: Power supply can be used anywhere worldwide.

-- CE Certified: CE Certified models available.
+- CE Certified: All models are CE certified.

 - Risk Free: 2 year warranty and 30 day money-back guarantee.

 There are several Bullet Blender models for different purposes and different size samples, using microcentrifuge tubes (0 – 300 uL samples), 5 mL tubes (0.1 – 1 mL samples), and 50 mL tubes (0.1 – 3.5 mL samples).The microcentrifuge tubes models include: